 However, there are distinct differences between the Shared Pocket and the Arisan Pocket.

-The Shared Pocket can be used for both savings and payment purposes.
-Therefore, a Shared Pocket can be a Saving Pocket or a Spending Pocket, depending on your needs and those you invite.
+The Shared Pocket can be used for both saving and spending purposes.
+Therefore, a Shared Pocket can be a Saving Pocket or a Payment Pocket, depending on your needs and those you invite.

-If your Shared Pocket is a Saving Pocket, you and all the members of the Pocket can set a target together and define automatic saving rules by activating the Autosave option in the Pocket.
+If your Shared Pocket is a Saving Pocket, you and the Pocket members can set a joint target and also determine automatic saving rules by activating the automatic saving option in the Pocket.

-If your Shared Pocket is a Spending Pocket, you can set a daily transaction limit and the role of each member, whether ‘can view’ or ‘can spend’ money in the Pocket.
+If your Shared Pocket is a Spending Pocket, you can set a daily transaction limit and the role of each member—whether they can only view the balance or can also use the money in the Pocket.

 Before changing a Pocket to a Shared Pocket, you need to create a new Pocket first.
 After that, you can apply the following steps: